kcmanoz/language-academy-website/README.md

 ## Language Academy Website

-This is simple and interactive website designed for the Korean Language Academy and was built using React, JavaScript, HTML and CSS.
+This is a simple and interactive website designed for the Korean Language Academy and was built using React, JavaScript, HTML and CSS.

 ## View live at: